-Only specific interest is subject to withholding tax; this includes profit-related interest, interest collateralised by real estate in Germany and exceptions such as interest resulting from "overthe-counter transactions" and interest attributed to other types of income.
+Only specific interest income is subject to withholding tax; this includes profit-related interest, interest collateralised by real estate in Germany and exceptions such as interest resulting from "over-the-counter transactions" and interest attributed to other types of income.

 In all other cases, interest income is not subject to limited tax liability and is therefore not subject to withholding tax.
 Interest paid from an EU corporation to an EU corporation may be tax exempt if the Interest and Royalties Directive is applicable.
+Regarding anti-treaty shopping rules, see above; regarding the Unshell Directive, see 9.2 Government Attitudes.